 In this sense, allergies may be causing anxiety, but the specific reactions as a result of allergies are not the direct cause.
 Further, several studies link living with some allergies as anxiety-producing.
 Skin allergies appear more associated with anxiety, presumably because skin allergies are visible and those that have them experience fear and embarrassment when their allergies arise.

 Anxiety does not appear to cause allergies directly.
 But it does appear to have an effect on the severity of allergy attacks.
 Researchers at Ohio State University found that not only did allergy attacks become stronger when a person was going through significant anxiety and stress - they also lasted longer, often moving on to a second or third day after the initial attack is over.

 During stress, the body releases cytokines, and cytokines have an effect on the severity of your allergy attacks.
-Furthermore, stress and anxiety bother the immune system so that it functions improperly, indicating that it likely makes normal allergic reactions worse.
+Furthermore, stress and anxiety may make it harder for the immune system to do its job properly, which may make normal allergic reactions worse.

 Those suffering from this issue likely developed anxiety separately from their allergies, but their anxiety still affects their allergic reactions.

 The most likely scenario - as is often the case with anxiety comorbidities - is that the two are independent, but affect each other.
 Allergy attacks likely make anxiety worse, because they cause an even poorer quality of life and physical symptoms that may contribute to further anxiety.
 Anxiety makes allergies worse by altering the immune system and releasing more allergy-triggering hormones.
 Together, they become a cyclical problem that may not stop without the right treatment.

 How to Stop the Allergy/Anxiety Cycle